Nepal's miracle gel saves newborns from infection

 Trials have shown a 23 percent drop in newborn deaths due to infection since the gel was introduced, according to USAID.

-Nepal was the first country to adopt chlorhexidine for newborn cord care, with Nigeria and Madagascar in the process of implementing it in their health programmes.
+Nepal was the first country to adopt chlorhexidine for newborn cord care, with Nigeria and Madagascar in the process of implementing it in their health programs.

 TABOOS AND HURDLES